secured lock Secured with SHA-256 Encryption

 What is MN high-risk insurance?

-Insurers can deny you coverage in the voluntary market if you have a poor driving record.
-E.g., a poor driving record may include multiple DUI convictions or multiple at-fault accidents.
+Insurers may deny you coverage in the voluntary market if you have a poor driving record, such as multiple DUI convictions or several at-fault accidents.
+This is because they consider it too risky to provide coverage.

-If you are unable to find coverage in 60 days, you can opt for the Minnesota Automobile Insurance Plan (MAIP).
+If you cannot find coverage in 60 days, opt for the Minnesota Automobile Insurance Plan (MAIP).

 How it works: MAIP will assign you to an auto insurer based on a quota.